Even the most dedicated Preppers sometimes forget about the importance of optics.

 - Red dot/holographic sight for close-range.
 Excellent for close-range, fast, and multiple shots.
 Pistol red dot sights provide incredible target acquisition rate versus iron sights.

 You can always add a 1x (low power) scope, such as a 1-4x, to your gear that provides both the benefits of low magnification and an illuminated reticle.
 It’s excellent for closer range shooting when engaging with nearby targets.
 Also, it reduces scope wobble with its low power at medium range distances.

-This is often seen as a luxury or overkill because night vision (NV) gear is not cheap.
-But, is it worth splurging on to be well-prepared for the “just in case?”
+This is often seen as a luxury or overkill because night vision gear is not cheap.
+But, is it worth splurging on to be well-prepared for the "just in case?"
 Absolutely.

-Both NV and thermal have their benefits in a SHTF world.
+Both night vision and thermal have their benefits in a SHTF world.
 While night brings the cover of darkness for covert scouting and patrols, you can bet others are doing the same to take advantage of unprepared and unaware persons.
-Don’t be the vulnerable.
-Keep ahead in security and surveillance with an ATN X-Sight II 5-20x NV scope.
+Don't be the vulnerable.
+Keep ahead in security and surveillance with an ATN X-Sight II 5-20x night vision scope.

 You want gear to detect if threats are nearby, to see fresh footprints around the property, and to spot nocturnal food sources or predators.
 Another nighttime champ is a thermal scope.
 They’re newer than NV scopes, and they’re much pricier.
-Generally, the rule of thumb is to start off with NV gear including some good goggles or NV binoculars and then invest in thermal gear such as a good thermal monocular afterwards.
+Generally, the rule of thumb is to start off with NV gear including some good goggles or night vision binoculars and then invest in thermal gear such as a good thermal monocular afterwards.

-NV is expensive, and there are differences between NV and thermal.
-You’ll want to know what they are before you put down a ton of cash on one.
+NV is expensive, and there are differences between night vision and thermal.
+You'll want to know what they are before you put down a ton of cash on one.

 You'll also have to think about battery quality and convenience to have them for a real emergency when there's no replacements sitting on the shelves of the looted local Walmart.